 Chemicals should not be dumped down the sewer drain.
 To properly dispose of household chemicals, please contact Johnson County's Environmental Division at 913-715-6900 or click here for additional information on the location and hours of operation of the Household Hazardous Waste Disposal Site.

 You can review our vital statistics page for that kind of departmental information.

 Customer Service, Relation to Water Bill

 Charges from Johnson County Wastewater are for the safe and efficient transport of wastewater from your home and the treatment of that water before returning it to area creeks, lakes, and rivers.
 Public water utilities bill you for the water that comes into your home for drinking, cooking, bathing, and watering your lawn.

-Johnson County Wastewater’s billing statements will follow the public water utilitie's statements by three weeks.
+Johnson County Wastewater billing statements follow the public water utilities by about two weeks.

 Because Johnson County Wastewater is a separate utility that is not associated with any of the independently owned and operated water companies providing water service within our service district, it is necessary for us to send a separate billing statement.
 Johnson County Wastewater and the public water utilities are separate entities and are governed by different governmental bodies.
 If you have questions about your wastewater bill, please call 913-715-8590.
 If you have questions about your water bill, please contact your water company.